EricTerrell/EBTCalc/README.md

 # EBTCalc for Windows and Linux

 EBTCalc (Desktop) is a Reverse Polish Notation (RPN) calculator with custom buttons, programmed in Javascript, using a convenient editor.
-EBTCalc runs on Windows 10 and Linux.
+EBTCalc runs on Windows (Intel/AMD 64-bit) and Linux (Intel/AMD 64-bit, ARM 64-bit).
 EBTCalc is open source.

 EBTCalc is built on the [`Electron`](https://github.com/electron/electron) framework.